 Leave big, bulky items at home and opt for multi-purpose clothing that’s easy to handwash (cotton and linen, for example).
 Think carefully about footwear (how many pairs of shoes do you really need?) and electronics (can you do without your tablet and your laptop?).
 To save weight and reduce plastic use, get rid of excess packaging for toiletries, and invest in a set of re-usable bottles instead.

 Finally, try to avoid needlessly heavy suitcases in favour of streamlined products.
 Every extra kilo counts!

-You only have to look close to home to see just how bad plastic pollution has become: for every mile of beach in the UK, there are 150 plastic bottles to go with it.
-Around 8 million metric tons of plastic ends up in our oceans every year.
+You only have to look close to home to see just how bad plastic pollution has become: for every mile of beach in the UK, there are 5,000 items of plastic pollution to go with it.
+Around 33 billion pounds of plastic ends up in our oceans every year.
 A huge amount of that comes from single use plastics, such as water and drinks bottles.

 It’s an enormous global problem not limited to travel, but the on-the-go nature of travelling, plus the need to stay hydrated in hot countries, contributes massively to the issue.
 Fortunately, there are plenty of low-cost ways to do your bit.